Couples-Engagement-Portrait-Photographer-Greener-Visuals

 Photography: Greener Visuals Photography

-A few weeks back I had the absolute pleasure of photographing the winter engagement Portrait Photography Experience of Kate & Dylan on their Bozeman family property overlooking the Bridger Mountains.
+I recently photographed the winter engagement portrait photography of Kate & Dylan at their Bozeman family property overlooking the Bridger Mountains.

-Kate knew after connecting online and right from the start of their first lunch date, that this man was unlike any she had met before.
+Kate knew right from the start after connecting online and on their first lunch date, that Dylan was a man unlike any she had met before.

-The immediate comfort in their own skin around each other matched with good conversation inspired them to play hooky the rest of the day where they spent the afternoon walking around, riding a carousel and being complete goofballs.
+The immediate comfort in their own skin around each other, matched with good conversation, inspired them to play hooky the rest of the day.
+They ended up spending the afternoon walking around, riding a carousel, and being complete goofballs.

-For someone like Kate, who has dedicated her whole career to how humans learn through play, seeing Dylan’s forthright invitation to make a fool of oneself sparked an immediate connection for her.
+For someone like Kate, who has dedicated her whole career to how humans learn through play, seeing Dylan’s forthright invitation to make a fool of himself sparked an immediate connection for her.

-He was a partner with the willingness for silly goofy fun – a trait that had been missed in her previous relationships.
+Dylan was a partner who had a willingness for silly, goofy fun.
+It’s a character trait that had been missed in Kate’s previous relationships.

 As their relationship grew, Dylan’s kind heart and inspiration around creativity solidified her love for him.
-He would eventually end up being the first partner, ever, to be invited to her family home for the holidays.
+It was a big deal.
+He was the first partner she ever invited to her family home for the holidays.

-For Dylan, it was clear that Kate was such a natural fit for him and a complement to him in every way.
+For Dylan, Kate is such a natural fit for him.
+She complimented him in every way.

 Kate gives him hope for a better future.